Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Graphic matroid MLOP is NP-hard

-Furthermore, one can easily verify that if $\sigma \in \permutations{E}$ obtains the optimal weighted matroid MLOP value for the matroid $M$ with cost function $c$, there is a corresponding permutation $\sigma' \in \permutations{E'}$ that obtains the same matroid MLOP value for $N$.
-Thus the optimal weighted matroid MLOP value for $M$ with cost function $c$ is equal to the optimal matroid MLOP value of $N$ which can be found in time $\timebound(c(E))$. \end{proof}
+\track{Thus, the optimal weighted matroid MLOP value for $M$ with cost function $c$ is at most the optimal matroid MLOP value on $N$.} Furthermore, one can easily verify that if $\sigma \in \permutations{E}$ obtains the optimal weighted matroid MLOP value for the matroid $M$ with cost function $c$, there is a corresponding permutation $\sigma' \in \permutations{E'}$ that obtains the same matroid MLOP value for $N$. \track{Thus, the optimal values for both problems are equal.} \track{As we only added $c(E) - |E|$ additional elements to $N$, this is a $poly(|E|,c(E))$ time reduction.} \end{proof}

-\subsection{Reducing MLVC to Graphic matroid MLOP}
+\subsection{Reducing MLVC to graphic matroid MLOP}

-We now show that graphic matroid MLOP is as hard as minimum latency vertex cover.
+We now show that graphic matroid MLOP is as hard as minimum latency vertex cover \track{(MLVC).
+In MLVC we are given a graph $G=(V(G),E(G))$, and seek to find a permutation of vertices that minimizes the total edge cost, where the cost of each edge is the maximum label of its vertices, i.e., }